maltesie/bridge2/README.md

 ### 3 Reinstall or update Bridge2

 If you install a new version of Bridge2, delete your old installation folder, unpack the new archive, cd into the new bridge2 folder and follow the instructions under step 2.

+## Copyright notice and disclaimer

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

+Author: Malte Siemers, Freie Universität Berlin

+If you use this software or anything it produces for work to be published, please cite:

+Malte Siemers and Ana-Nicoleta Bondar.
+Interactive Interface for Graph-Based Analyses of Dynamic H-Bond Networks: Application to Spike Protein S, Journal of Chemical Information and Modeling 2021 61 (6), 2998-3014, DOI: 10.1021/acs.jcim.1c00306